 The designs mentioned above are based on the placement of storage units.
 Talking specifically about size, walk-in closets can be broadly broken down into three categories — small & square, long & narrow, and large.

-Once you have figured out your storage needs, your space constraints, and the functionality you want to extract from a walk-in closet — you can mix and match these styles to come up with the perfect closet for you.
+Once you have figured out your storage needs, your space constraints, and the functionality you want to extract from a walk-in closet — you can mix and match these styles to come up with the most efficient for you.

 For example, if you have ample space but minimal storage needs, you can incorporate a dresser inside the walk-in to take care of hair and make-up.
 Any leftover space can be utilized for an island or even an ironing board.